CharliePalm/CharliesProjects/README.md

 # CharliesProjects
 A series of projects that I've been working on including:

-An attempt at bringing the popular tabletop game Secret Hitler to the web through node.JS
+An attempt at bringing the popular tabletop game Secret Hitler to the web through node.JS (Currently undergoing rehaul)

 A python data generation tool based on given constraints